llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 ^^^^^^^^^^^^^

 The `Triage Role <https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization>`_ in GitHub gives users elevated permissions for managing issues and pull requests.
-If you want to help triaging issues and pull requests in the project and don't need write access to the repository, you may request triage access instead of commit access when you email Chris.
+If you want to help triage issues and pull requests in the project and don't need commit access, you may request triage access instead of commit access when you email Chris.

 Also, once a month we review the list of users with commit access and ask anyone (via a GitHub issue) with less than 5 interactions (i.e commits, created PRs, or